 When campers reach their graduation year in their last summer as an Adventurer, many want to continue on to become a Junior Counsellor next year.
-The Summer Leadership Week is a immersive mentoring program that will help campers prepare to take that step from being a camper, to being a staff member.
+The Way-Finders Leadership Week is a immersive mentoring program that will help campers prepare to take that step from being a camper, to being a staff member.

 This program will introduce participants to the core values of being a member of the Camp Warwa staff team, as well as the foundational leadership principles we employ.
 They will get to be mentored by a experienced counsellor, as well as shadow and support a group of campers.
 They will get to help lead camp activities such as wide games and campfires, as well as see the behind the scenes operations of camp.
 Leadership Week campers will get time around the campfire hearing stories from staff and alumni, as well as participate in rites of passage such as the Blind Fold Drum Stalk.

 At the end of the program, Way-Finder campers will get to choose a Camp Name, and be invited to apply to be a Junior Counselor for next summer.